20klompr/xPro-V5/Basic-hookup.md

 <img src="https://github.com/Spark-Concepts/xPro-V5/blob/main/images/regular-microswitches.jpg" width="600">

 The use of a 3-wire inductive proximity switch SN-04-N(NO) or SN-04-N2(NC) may also be used.
 Standard inductive proximity switch wiring is brown = V+, blue = gnd, and black = signal (verify using the manufacturer's data sheet).
 Most inductive NPN NO sensors require 10 to 30 volts to operate; though most sensor's may still work using 5V, it is still recommended that you adjust the limit-switch logic voltage select jumper to 24V.
-Thus 24v is connected to the brown V+ and ground connected the blue.
+Thus 24v is connected to the brown V+ and ground connected to the blue.

 <img src="https://github.com/Spark-Concepts/xPro-V5/blob/main/images/Hall_limits_wiring.jpg" width="600">